thisRaptori/raptori/src/posts/general/i-know-what-im-doing/post.md

 However, that skillset did not fit the path I wanted to take.
 It was suited for working at a web agency, building websites for small to medium companies.
 As much as I had enjoyed that work, it didn't capture my imagination any more.
 I wanted to work on larger, more complex products instead - and that required some different skills.

 After trying out a couple of frameworks and libraries, it was clear that React was the right tech for me to learn.
-It felt natural to work with, was increasingly popular, and seemed perfect for the kind of project I wanted to aim to work on.
+It felt natural to work with, was increasingly popular, and seemed perfect for the kind of project I wanted to work on.

 As a learning exercise, I rebuilt my portfolio using React.
-This worked really well, as it helped me get comfortable with the library while also giving an honest representation of how well I could use it.
+This turned out to be a great idea, as it helped me get comfortable with the library while also giving an honest representation of how well I could use it.

-Within a few weeks I had just the kind of offer I had been hoping for.
-I would be working on a SaaS product - and I would get to use React and the surrounding ecosystem every day.
+Within a few weeks I had the job offer I had been hoping for.
+I would be joining a startup working on an interesting SaaS product - and I would get to use React and the surrounding ecosystem every day.

-It's funny that doing things correctly without thinking can mean you don't even realise what it was that you did right.

-Fast forward a couple of years, and that site had turned into an increasingly awkward memento.
-I had spent those years working full-time on complex products built using React, learning and growing at a ridiculous rate.
+Fast forward a couple of years, and my portfolio site had become an increasingly awkward memento.

-Yet my first React project was still the first thing many people saw of my code.
+I had spent those years working full-time on complex products built using React, learning and growing at a ridiculous rate, yet the project I used to first try out React was still the first thing many people saw of my code.
 When they asked me what I would change about the project (which happened more than once), the honest answer was "every single line".

 ![](./fiery-sky.jpg)